 Online and in Buenos Aires, Argentina

-Participation on all dates is required
+Participation is required on all dates as scheduled above.

 - NYU graduate students

 - 96+ earned credits by the program travel dates

 - approval from the faculty director as well as their adviser

 - Non-NYU graduate students and professionals who are not enrolled at an academic institution.

 - Counseling Psychology